 Heterogeneous media data components consist of the data (digitized bits) and attributes that describe and characterize the heterogeneous media data.

 ORDDoc can automatically extract metadata from data of a variety of popular audio, image, and video data formats.
 ORDDoc can also extract application attributes and store them in the comments attribute of the object in XML form.
-See Oracle Multimedia Reference for a list of supported data formats from which Oracle Multimedia can extract and store attributes.
 ORDDoc is extensible and can be made to recognize and support other heterogeneous media data formats.

-This section contains information about digitized image concepts and using the ORDImage object type to build image applications or specialized ORDImage objects.
+This section contains information about digitized image concepts, and information about using the ORDImage object type to build image applications or specialized ORDImage objects, in these subsections:

 ORDImage integrates the storage, retrieval, and management of digitized images in a database.

 ORDImage supports two-dimensional, static, digitized raster images stored as binary representations of real-world objects or scenes.
 Images may be produced by a document or photograph scanner, a video source such as a digital camera or VCR connected to a video digitizer or frame grabber, other specialized image capture devices, or even by program algorithms.
 Capture devices take an analog or continuous signal such as the light that falls onto the film in a camera, and convert it into digital values on a two-dimensional grid of data points known as pixels.
 Devices involved in the capture and display of images are under application control.